wctjerry/dashboards/README.md

 Tableau is a user-friendly BI tool that doesn't need to write any code (even SQL)!
 It has very much decreased the threshold to build good-looking charts.
 I especially like its color palettes, even default one!
 It is way much better than what Python and R have.
 Although it is easier to follow, it has limitations in some cases.
 Python and R are much more flexible.
 I have written a blog comparing between [R and Tableau](https://wctjerry.github.io/r_vs_tableau/R_vs_Tableau.html).
 Please feel free to take a look if you are interested.

+> [This dashboard](https://public.tableau.com/profile/jerry5570#!/vizhome/SuperstorePerformanceMonitor_16042004765830/SuperstorePerformanceMonitor) monitors Superstore's sales performance and drills down to a few potential opportunities.
+The dashboard also models a customer segmentation with RFM framework, and lists a few customer names for different marketing strategy.
+>
 > [This dashboard](https://public.tableau.com/profile/jerry5570#!/vizhome/social-media/Theriseofsocialmedia) explores a few trends of social media.
 Inspired by Esteban Ortiz-Ospina's work.
 Personaly I think the most interesting chart is the last one.
 You can see how social media's adoption line compares to other technologies.
 >
 > [This dashboads](https://public.tableau.com/profile/jerry5570#!/vizhome/21550/sheet0) shows Lao Luo's first live show to promote products.
 I really like the waterfall chart in this scenario.
 It intuitively demonstrates the cumulative effect of sequentially introduced values by time (or categories).